IDA-FBK/mental-health-ontology/examples/README.md

 This folder provides examples of representing **mental illness detection activities** using MIAO, including both **manual** and **automatic detection**.
 These examples are used to answer **competency questions**, implemented in a Google Colab notebook, demonstrating how mental illness detection data can be queried and analyzed.

----

 This folder contains two examples:

 1. `ex1-manual.ttl` – manual detection by a clinical expert
 2. `ex2-automatic.ttl` – automatic detection using machine/deep learning models

-These examples are designed to support competency questions, such as identifying detected mental illnesses, linking them to datasets and models, and evaluating model performance.

 ---
 ## Example 1: Manual Detection